Roberta Williams: Early life and career

 By 1979, the couple had two children.
 Ken was employed as a computer programmer and consultant, working on large IBM mainframe machines.
 They wanted to leave Los Angeles to fulfill their dream of living in the woods.
-As Ken brainstormed ideas for a technology business that could become viable outside of a major city, Roberta purchased an Apple II computer for the family, which strained their expenses.
+As Ken brainstormed ideas for a technology business that would be viable outside of a major city, Roberta purchased an Apple II computer for the family, which strained their expenses.
 Roberta's love of computers grew as she played several text adventure games.